 To everything, burn, burn, burn.

-A paraphrase of the Byrds song “Turn!
+A paraphrase of the 1950s Pete Seeger song “Turn!
 Turn!
 Turn!
-(To Everything There Is a Season).”
+(To Everything There Is a Season);” a folk-rock version of the song became a worldwide hit for The Byrds in 1965.
 Actual lyrics: “To everything—turn, turn, turn/There is a season—turn, turn, turn.”
 The lyrics are in turn taken from Ecclesiastes 3:1: “To everything there is a season, and a time to every purpose under heaven.”